 Initially, he was credited with fastest lap but this was subsequently rescinded by race organisers and given to Ligier driver Jacques Laffite when Hasemi was found to have cut the track.

-But this information wasn’t widely-disseminated and who set fastest lap is disputed in some quarters to this day – although it does give Hasemi a special place in the history of Japanese F1 drivers
+But this information wasn’t widely-disseminated and who set fastest lap is disputed in some quarters to this day – which does give Hasemi a special place in the history of Japanese F1 drivers.

 The Toyota protege made his debut for customer team Williams in the 2007 Brazilian Grand Prix as a preface to a full season the following year.